oshea00/okta-saml/README.md

 Parsing the HTML is still required to get the SAML assertion, after authentication is complete.
 However, since we only need to look for the SAML assertion in a single, predictable tag, `<input name="SAMLResponse"...`, the results are a lot more stable across any changes that Okta may make to their interface.

+when the command line is run with desired arguments (described below), upon successful login, the attributes in the SAML assertion will be used obtain a jwt token for the associated API scope.

+## Required OKTA Setup

+Create a SAML App integration with default settings.
+Add attributes to the SAML definition for ClientID and ClientSecret.
+These should contain the values from the client credential flow application you want to associate with your API's auth server.
+Create one or more scopes in your auth server as-needed.

+The embed link on your SAML app will be used for the app-link value in your ~/.okta-radius file.

+Associate your users/groups in the authserver access policies as-needed - one of those must include the intermediary client credential flow app that your saml attributes refer to.

 ## Disclaimer
 Okta is a registered trademark of Okta, Inc. and this tool has no affiliation with or sponsorship by Okta, Inc.